Ratne/Memsion/README.md

 # Memsion [WIP]
 ## _Member platform made for infusionsoft_

-Memsion is an open source member platform based on infusionsoft user tag where the user can access to a custom membership platform and watch theyr video resources
+Memsion is an open source member platform based on infusionsoft user tag where the user can access to a custom membership platform and watch their video resources

 Nodejs & Vuejs-powered